What is a VPN? How it Works & How to Use a VPN (2024)

 How Much Do VPNs Cost?

-- The length of the VPN subscription.
+- The length of your subscription.

 Free VPN vs. Paid VPN: Which Is Better?